gitcd-io/gitcd/README.rst

 Usage
 -----

-Check version and update
+Check version and upgrade
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Gitcd is aware of it's local and remote versions and may update itself if you want to.
+Gitcd is aware of it's local and remote versions and may upgrade itself if you want to.

 .. code:: console

-    git cd version
+    git cd upgrade

 Initialize a project